leesangjun1903/NLP-and-Audio/LLM/readme.md

 - LLM.int8(): 8-bit Matrix Multiplication for Transformers at Scale
 - ZeroQuant: Eﬃcient and Aﬀordable Post-Training Quantization for Large-Scale Transformers
 - Compression of Generative Pre-trained Language Models via Quantization
+- BinaryBERT: Pushing the Limit of BERT Quantization